New U.S. Postal Service chief warns of 'dire' finances as quarterly loss narrows

 WASHINGTON, Aug 7 (Reuters) - The head of the U.S. Postal Service (USPS) on Friday said the agency faces a "dire" financial position even as it posted a slightly narrower third-quarter loss amid soaring package demand during the coronavirus pandemic.

-Postmaster General Louis DeJoy said USPS has a "broken business model" and is in need of organizational changes.
-"Without dramatic change, there is no end in sight and we face an impending liquidity crisis," DeJoy said.
+Postmaster General Louis DeJoy said USPS has a "broken business model" and needs organizational changes.
+"Without dramatic change, there is no end in sight and we face an impending liquidity crisis," he said.

 USPS said quarterly revenue rose to $17.6 billion, up $547 million.
 The quarterly net loss shrank to $2.2 billion from $2.3 billion in the same quarter last year.